Fish farming: Cage system

 Fish cages are placed in lakes, bayous, ponds, rivers, or oceans to contain and protect fish until they can be harvested.
 The method is also called "off-shore cultivation" when the cages are placed in the sea.
 They can be constructed of a wide variety of components.
 Fish are stocked in cages, artificially fed, and harvested when they reach market size.
 A few advantages of fish farming with cages are that many types of waters can be used (rivers, lakes, filled quarries, etc.), many types of fish can be raised, and fish farming can co-exist with sport fishing and other water uses.

 Cage farming of fishes in open seas is also gaining in popularity.
 Given concerns of disease, poaching, poor water quality, etc., generally pond systems are considered simpler to start and easier to manage.
 Also, the past occurrences of cage-failures leading to escapes, have raised concern regarding the culture of non-native fish species in dam or open-water cages.
 On August 22, 2017, there was a massive failure of such cages at a commercial fishery in Washington state in Puget Sound, leading to release of nearly 300,000 Atlantic salmon in non-native waters.
 This is believed to risk endangering the native Pacific salmon species.

 Marine Scotland has kept records of caged fish escapes since 1999.
-The have recorded 357 fish escape incidents with 3,795,206 fish escaping into fresh and salt water.
-One company, Dawnfresh Farming Limited has been responsible for 40 incident and 152,790 Rainbow Trout escaping into freshwater lochs.
+They have recorded 357 fish escape incidents with 3,795,206 fish escaping into fresh and salt water.
+One company, Dawnfresh Farming Limited, has been responsible for 40 incidents and the escape of 152,790 rainbow trout into freshwater lochs.

 Though the cage-industry has made numerous technological advances in cage construction in recent years, the risk of damage and escape due to storms is always a concern.

 Semi-submersible marine technology is beginning to impact fish farming.
 In 2018, 1.5 million salmon are in the middle of a year-long trial at Ocean Farm 1 off the coast of Norway.
 The semi-submersible US$300 million project is the world's first deep-sea aquaculture project, and includes 200 ft-high by 300 ft-diameter pen made from a series of mesh-wire frames and nets.
 It is designed to disperse wastes better than more conventional farms in sheltered coastal waters, therefore supporting higher fish packing density.

+In Maritime Southeast Asia, traditional fish cages built around an offshore wooden platform are generally called kelong.
+They are usually used to temporarily keep caught fish until sold or cooked, but some are used for fish farming.